 Cornelius Vander Starr establishes American Asiatic Underwriters (AAU), a general insurance company, in Shanghai, China.

-Nelle Vander Starr joins the company’s early operations in Shanghai, China, later becoming the first woman executive.
+Nelle Vander Starr (center) joins the company’s early operations in Shanghai, China, later becoming the first woman executive.

 The first U.S. office, American International Underwriters (AIU), opens in New York City.